 - Identifying the right fuels to match the needs of your muscles based on your workout routine

-In addition to meeting these good nutritional components, you need to remember that getting lean depends on numerous factors.
+In addition to meeting these useful nutritional components, you need to remember that getting lean depends on numerous factors.
 As mentioned earlier, they include exercising and getting adequate rest.
 Here is what you need to know about these other vital ingredients for building lean muscle:

 Strength training means exercising using weights.
 These do not have to be squat racks, dumbbells, or machines.
 They can also involve using your body weight or resistance bands (7).
 Strength training works for the majority of your muscle groups, including your arms, back, chest, and legs.

 Each of these workouts can have reps ranging from 8 to 12.
-Again, you are advised to use comfortable weights that are not overwhelming or injurious.
+Again, you are advised to use comfortable weights that are not overwhelming or dangerous.
 In this case, you need to consult a fitness trainer for more assistance and guidance.

 Lastly, experts recommend you alternate the muscle groups you target with your strength training workouts.
 These exercises tend to create tiny micro-tears in your muscles (14).
 These tend to repair and rebuild when you take a rest (2).

-So, if you do not give your muscles enough time to recover, they might end up causing serious injuries.
+So, if you do not give your muscles enough time to recover, they might end up causing severe injuries.
 So, alternate your muscle groups.
 For example, you can start by targeting your back, biceps, and abs.

 Not only that, it has to be done at least 4 to 5 times a week.
 The good news is that there are numerous cardio activities that you can choose to do.
-They range from running, jogging, swimming, cycling, to brisk walking.
+They range from running, jogging, swimming, cycling to brisk walking.

-In addition to exercising and eating a lean muscle diet, you can also get lean by getting adequate rest.
+In addition to exercising and eating a lean muscle diet, you can also get slender by getting adequate rest.
 Believe it or not, sleeping does help you get closer to your lean physique goals.
 When you are well-rested, you are less likely to become hungry.

 The reasoning behind this is because sleep deprivation messes with several hormones that control your appetite hormones (15).
-As a result, you end up snacking on unhealthy foods or foods, not within your lean muscle diet plan.
+As a result, you end up snacking on unhealthy foods or foods not within your lean muscle diet plan.

 Developing A Lean Muscle Building Diet Plan

 If you are thinking of starting a lean muscle diet plan, the first thing you ought to do is speak to your nutritionist or dietitian.
-The worst thing you can do is start a diet plan without seeking any professional advice or guidance.
+The worst thing you can do is create a diet plan without seeking any professional advice or guidance.